lobovskiy/rsschool-cv/cv.md

 ## Code example

-Here is solution of [Array Deep Count Kata](https://www.codewars.com/kata/596f72bbe7cd7296d1000029) on Codewars: *Your task is to create a function deepCount that returns the number of ALL elements within an array, including any within inner-level arrays*
+Here is the solution of the [Array Deep Count Kata](https://www.codewars.com/kata/596f72bbe7cd7296d1000029) on Codewars: *Your task is to create a function deepCount that returns the number of ALL elements within an array, including any within inner-level arrays*

 ```
 function deepCount(a){